jyrkioraskari/IFCtoLBD/README.md

 ## Blog
+### October 10, 2025
+The new version introduces a significant change: the converter now relies on a TDB database.
+While this makes it slightly slower, it enables the conversion of substantially larger IFC models.

 ### April 9, 2025
 Added a small example in the Scala language.
 It depends on the maven compilation of the Java code shown above.